Travelport/travelport-uapi-tutorial/lesson_1-1.md

 {% endhighlight %}

-The last value is a _transaction ID_ that is unique to each call on the uAPI, so it will differ from what is shown here.
+The last value is a _transaction ID_ that is unique to each call on Travelport Universal API, so it will differ from what is displayed above.

-When you see this output, you have run a "ping" to the Travelport service and successfully gotten back the values transmitted.
-Although this seems trivial, this is good news because it means that all the layers of software and networking (and there are plenty!) between your computer and Travelport's servers are working as expected.
+When you see this output, you have run a *ping* to the Travelport service and successfully gotten back the values transmitted.
+This means that all the layers of software and networking between your computer and Travelport's servers are working as expected.

 ### Other Output

-You will also probably see some messages (usually in red, because they are directed to the system's default error log) like this in your Eclipse console:
+You may also see some messages (usually in red, because they are directed to the system's default error log) like this in your Eclipse console:

 {% highlight console %}
 INFO: Creating Service {http://www.travelport.com/service/system_v8_0}SystemService from WSDL: file:/Users/iansmith/tport-workspace/uapiJava/wsdl/system_v8_0/System.wsdl
 {% endhighlight %}

-This is a helpful message provided by the CXF framework to tell you it is creating a service based on a WSDL file and giving you some information about the endpoint it is using.
-You can control the "chattiness" of the CXF infrastructure by adjusting the values in the [logging.properties](https://github.com/travelport/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/logging.properties) file, just as with most other Java applications.
+This is a message provided by the CXF framework explaining it is creating a service based on a WSDL file and providing some information about the endpoint it is using.
+You can control the amount of information from the CXF infrastructure by adjusting the values in the [logging.properties](https://github.com/travelport/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/logging.properties) file.
 Most people can safely ignore these messages, unless they are printed out to the `Warning` or `Error` logging levels.

-### Seeing The XML Exchanged
+### Seeing the XML Exchanged

-If rather than make the CXF-layer less chatty, you'd like to make it more chatty and have it display the XML/SOAP messages that are being exchanged you can add this line in main before the call to `service()`:
+If you'd prefer additional information from the CXF layer and have it display the XML/SOAP messages that are being exchanged, add this line in main before the call to `service()`:

 {% highlight java %}
 WSDLService.sysPing.showXML(true);
 {% endhighlight %}

 This `showXML` function is available for any port used in this tutorial.
-Setting this to `true` will dump out to the terminal the "raw" messages that are being exchanged between your workstation and the uAPI.
-You'll see something like this for lesson 1:
+Setting this to `true` dumps out to the terminal the *raw* messages that are being exchanged between your workstation and Travelport Universal API.
+Lesson 1 looks something like this:

 {% highlight xml %}
 <soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/">